Great reviews sell stuff. Period.

 Imagine that you have to choose between two apps – both of them offering the exact same features.

-The only difference between them is that one of the apps is more expensive, but has a lot of great reviews, while the other one goes with just average ones.
+The only difference between them is that one of the apps is more expensive, but has a lot of good reviews, while the other one goes with just average ones.